 Definition of Debt Burden: Debt burden is the cost of servicing debt.
-For consumers it is the cost of interest payments on debt.
+For consumers, it is the cost of interest payments on debt.
 The debt burden will be higher for credit cards and loans with high interest.
-The debt burden on mortgages will be relatively lower compared to value of loan.
+The debt burden on mortgages will be relatively lower compared to the value of the loan.

 - When debt is held externally, it may also cause a depreciation in the exchange rate and hence a worsening of the terms of trade. (imports more expensive)

 - High public debt may also cause higher taxes which distort work incentives e.t.c

 This is the ratio of debt burden to income.
 For example, if you pay £2,000 in debt interest and have an income of £40,000.
 Your debt burden ratio is 5%

 If you a country has a debt burden of £100bn and pays debt interest of £60bn.
 Its debt burden is 60%.

 Sometimes the debt burden is measured as GDP / Total debt